gsnedders/wpt-docs/docs/writing-tests/general-guidelines.md

 must contain metadata to mark them as such (e.g., `<meta charset=utf-8>` in HTML files) or be pure ASCII.

+### Server Side Support

+The custom web server
+supports [a variety of features](server-features) useful for testing browsers, including (but not limited to!) support for writing out appropriate domains and custom (per-file and per-directory) HTTP headers.

 ### Be Short

 Tests should be as short as possible.
 For reftests in particular